sillevl/course-databases/excercises/using_git_for_exercises.md

 ## The Idea

-The idea is to use a single repository to track all your NetBeans projects which are solutions to this course.
+The idea is to use a single repository to track all your exercises in this course.
 This allows me as a teacher, to clone the your repository and view your solutions to the exercises all at once.
 After each lab session you can push the solutions for exercises allowing me to pull them.

 For this we will be using the Gitlab service on the *labict* server.
 You should have received an account from that allows you to login at http://git.labict.be.